kika1s1/me-talk/README.md

 ## 👤 About Me

 **Tamirat Kebede**
-- 🎓 Computer Science Student at ASTU
+- 🎓Software Engineering Student at ASTU
 - 💻 Passionate about AI and Software Development
-- 🌐 Bilingual in English and Amharic
+- 🌐 Bilingual in English, Amharic and Afaan Oromo

 ## 📝 License